 All modes of commercial transportation are available in the County.
 The Petaluma River is capable of handling water barge freight from the San Francisco Bay to Petaluma.
 Northwestern Pacific Railroad provides rail transportation with the County with connections to major rail interchanges.
-The Sonoma County Airport, located just outside the City of Santa Rosa, handles commercial and private air traffic, with Horizon-Alaska Airlines providing regional air transportation.
+The Sonoma County Airport, located just outside the City of Santa Rosa, handles commercial and private air traffic.
 Seven private airfields serve the County as well.
 In addition, highways bisect the County; the major freeway is U.S. Highway 101, which runs north-south.
 State Highway 12 is the major east-west thoroughfare.